Elijah67684/Final-Project-Data-Science-for-Economics/README.md

 Target variable: presence or absence of heart disease

-The dataset is cleaned and preprocessed to remove unused identifiers and convert categorical variables into factors.
+The dataset is cleaned and preprocessed to remove unu

+# Methodology
+This project is implemented entirely in R, using the following workflow:

+1. Data Cleaning & Preparation
+Converted num into a binary target variable (Disease vs. NoDisease)

+Standardized categorical predictors (sex, cp, exang, thal, etc.)

+Created age groups for demographic analysis

+Removed unused columns (id, dataset)

+2. Exploratory Data Analysis
+Visualizations and summaries include:

+Heart disease prevalence by sex

+Age‑group disease rates

+Chest pain type vs. disease

+Exercise‑induced angina vs. disease

+Boxplots of max heart rate and ST depression

+These reveal strong patterns in exercise capacity, chest pain type, and age.

+3. Machine Learning Models
+Two models were trained:

+Logistic Regression
+Used to interpret coefficient direction and magnitude.

+Random Forest
+Used to measure variable importance and predictive contribution.

+Train/test split: 80% training, 20% testingsed identifiers and convert categorical variables into factors.